microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 Bracket pair colorization is all about quickly determining all brackets and their (absolute) nesting level in the viewport.
 The viewport can be described as a range in the document in terms of line and column numbers and is usually a tiny fraction of the entire document.

-Unfortunately, the nesting level of a bracket depends on *all* characters preceding it: Replacing any character with the opening bracket "`{`" usually increases the nesting level of all following brackets.
+Unfortunately, the nesting level of a bracket depends on *all* characters preceding it: replacing any character with the opening bracket "`{`" usually increases the nesting level of all following brackets.

 Thus, when initially colorizing brackets at the very end of a document, every single character of the entire document has to be processed.